BIGBALLON/bigballon.github.io/_posts/2016-10-01-Common_Bugs.md

 }
 ```

 What is the output?

+#### Hint 19:

-Hint: use “gcc –E test.c” to see what happens.
+use "gcc –E test.c"  to see what happens.

 ### Problem 20: